 The Energy Efficiency Revolving Loan (EERL) program was established through the US Department of Energy/South Carolina Office of Regulatory Staff (ORS) Energy Office using "stimulus" funding.
-It is administered by the Business Development Corporation (BDC) by contract with JEDA to encourage borrowers to invest in energy efficient upgrades that reduce electric consumption.
+It is administered by the Business Development Corporation (BDC).

 The primary target of this program is business and industry, although utilities, non-profits and government entities could be eligible under certain circumstances.